Grades 3rd – 8th

 If you encounter any issues with the registration process please try using a different browser (Chrome is preferred).
 If that doesn’t help, email us at bawp@berkeley.edu.

-Basic Requirements for Remote Participation
+Basic Requirements for Virtual Participation

 • Access to a computer, tablet, digital device (phone okay) with a camera and/or microphone